 You are here

-Obtain and Publicize Water Data (In Progress)
+Obtain and Publicize Water Data (Ongoing)

 The 2015 iCAP, chapter 5, objective 1, is "Obtain and publicize more granular water use data by FY16, including water quantity and quality data where available."
 The campus should obtain and publicize the usage, costs, and quality of water for campus.